sammysamsamsama/ghibli-world/Campaign World.md

 ## Austere Empire

-> An Asian themed country with complicated and esoteric etiquette, customs, traditions, religion, and more.
+> An East Asian themed country with complicated and esoteric etiquette, customs, traditions, religion, and more.
 It’s also slightly xenophobic and isolationist.

 The Empire has only in the last 30 years come out of a rather strict isolationist policy maintained over the previous 3 emperors, or 140 years.
 Hence, it’s borders will be open to travelers for business and pleasure.
 However, this has not completely changed peoples’ opinions of foreigners, so some people may reject them, especially in and around the capital city.